cortexlib/box/docs/doc_row.md

 Post Decrement Operator

+*Return values:* constexpr row\_iterator

 Decrements the iterator to the previous item in the row.
 If the iterator is at the first item in the row, the iterator jumps to the last item in the previous row.
 Returns the iterator before the decrement.

-\\return constexpr row\_iterator

 -----